abaynew-guadie/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory
+a script that prints the type of the file named iamafile